aditinageshwar/RentSkill/README.md

 **• User Profiles** : Create and manage personal profiles showcasing your skills and availability.

 **• Booking System** : Schedule sessions with users offering specific skills.

+**• Notifications** : Notified about successful payments and alerted about changes to their profiles.

 **• Email Verification** : Secure registration with email verification, ensuring that users can activate their accounts before accessing platform features.